masharp/the-stockade-fcc/README.md

     Powered by Node.js, React.js, D3, and WebSockets.
 Part of the FreeCodeCamp curriculum.
     A working prototype of this application can be found [here](http://the-stockade.herokuapp.com)

+    User Stories:
+      * User Story: I can view a graph displaying the recent trend lines for each added stock.
+      * User Story: I can add new stocks by their symbol name.
+      * User Story: I can remove stocks.
+      * User Story: I can see changes in real-time when any other user adds or removes a stock.

     www.softwareontheshore.com
     Michael Sharp 2016